siberex/CADing/PiKVM_Case/README.md

 Wall loops: 4

-If you want to see LEDs blinking, use short pieces of transparent filament as a light guides (just shove into the holes and trim to the surface with Exacto).
+If you want to have rPi status LEDs visibility, use short pieces of transparent filament as light guides (just shove them into the holes and trim to the surface with Exacto).

 # Bill of Materials